AI-ML-dev4/Pothole-Detection/README.md

 ## 🚀 Features

-- 🔍 Detects potholes in road images or video frames
+- 🔍 Detects potholes in road images
-- 🧠 Uses a trained CNN (or YOLO/SSD) model for detection
+- 🧠 Uses a trained CNN (or YOLO) model for detection
-- 📷 Works with real-time camera feed or pre-recorded video
+- 📷 Works with real-time camera feed
 - 💬 Optional alert or marking system for pothole locations

 ---